 Laws and rules, taxes and fees for most businesses are usually a moving target based on government interference.
-As these ordinances take shape make sure you stay plugged in to the nuances and new limitations on how you are allowed to operate, and remember every business has its downsides and every business owner must stay educated on the regulations impacting their field of endeavor.
-The business of managing rental property is no different.
+Rental property management is no exception.
+As these ordinances take shape make sure you stay plugged in to the nuances and new limitations on how you are allowed to operate, and remember every business has its downsides.
+Keep your eye on the prize and focus on the positive: rental ownership is still a tried-and-true way to build generational wealth and financial stability over time, and if you have a good renter and a good property there's no easier job in the world